Stocks climb on Wall Street; S&P 500 on pace for weekly gain - WTMJ

 AP Business Writers

-NEW YORK (AP) — U.S. stocks are ticking higher Friday, erasing the market’s losses from earlier in the week and setting Wall Street up to avoid a second straight weekly drop.
+NEW YORK (AP) — U.S. stocks are ticking higher in Friday afternoon trading, erasing the market’s losses from earlier in the week and setting Wall Street up to avoid a second straight weekly drop.

-The S&P 500 was up 0.3% in afternoon trading, and some of the biggest gains came from companies whose profits are likely to jump the most if COVID-19 vaccinations and massive spending by the U.S. government juice the economy as much as economists expect.
-The index is on track for a 0.2% rise this week following last week’s 0.8% dip.
+The S&P 500 was up 0.7%, and some of the biggest gains came from companies whose profits would jump the most if COVID-19 vaccinations and massive U.S. government spending programs juice the economy as much as economists expect.
+The index is on track for a 0.7% rise this week after losing 0.8% last week.

-The Dow Jones Industrial Average was up 86 points, or 0.3%, at 32,700, as of 2:15 p.m.
+The Dow Jones Industrial Average was up 192 points, or 0.6%, at 32,811, as of 3:05 p.m.
 Eastern time.
-The Nasdaq composite was 0.6% lower after giving up a gain from earlier in the day.
+Most stocks across Wall Street were rising, but losses for some tech heavyweights helped pull the Nasdaq composite down by 0.1%.

-Stock prices have been largely churning in place during recent weeks with momentum often shifting sharply, sometimes by the hour.
+Stock prices have been churning in recent weeks, and momentum has often shifted sharply, sometimes by the hour.
 Rising expectations for a supercharged economic recovery are supporting many stocks on one hand, while worries about the possibility of higher inflation and rising interest rates are undercutting the market on the other.

+This past week, everything from President Joe Biden doubling his goal for COVID-19 vaccinations to a skyscraper-sized ship blocking one of the world’s most important canals sent markets swinging.

 “It’s natural that you would have people looking at” stocks of companies that would benefit the most from a rejuvenated economy, said Tom Plumb, portfolio manager and president of Plumb Funds.
 “But there are times when you are going to have a fair amount of volatility because a recovery like we are in has never been smooth.”

 Much of the stock market’s recent turbulence has been an after-effect of movements in the bond market, where Treasury yields have been largely climbing since last autumn.
-Higher yields can make investors less willing to pay high prices for stocks, with the most pain hitting companies seen as the most expensive or asking their investors to wait many years for the payoff of big profit growth.
+Higher yields can make investors less willing to pay high prices for stocks, with companies seen as the most expensive taking the most pain.
+Companies that ask their investors to wait many years for the payoff of big profit growth have also been hit hard.

-The yield on the 10-year Treasury rose to 1.66% from 1.61% late Thursday.
-But that’s still below last week, when it rose above 1.70% and touched its highest level since before the pandemic began.
+The yield on the 10-year Treasury rose to 1.67% from 1.61% late Thursday.
+But that’s still below where it was last week, when it rose above 1.70% and touched its highest level since before the pandemic began.

 A report on Friday also showed that a gauge of inflation that the Federal Reserve likes to use was weaker last month than economists expected.
 That took off some of the pressure of inflation worries in the near term.